ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 ### JSON redactor configuration

-The following shows a simple example from `redaction.xml`:
+The following shows an example from `redaction.xml`:

 ```
 <JSONRedactor>